SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    :result: string
    :arg: Entry name.

-   Extract the value for an entry in the local (server) certificate issuer for an inbound session.
+   Extract the value for an entry in the local (ATS) certificate issuer for an inbound session.
    This will accept a short or long name as the argument.
 Note these names are case sensitive.

 .. extractor:: inbound-cert-local-subject-field
    :result: string
    :arg: Entry name.

-   Extract the value for an entry in the local (server) certificate subject for an inbound session.
+   Extract the value for an entry in the local (ATS) certificate subject for an inbound session.
    This will accept a short or long name as the argument.
 Note these names are case sensitive.

 .. extractor:: inbound-cert-remote-issuer-field